Gwahoddiad

 The tune is in 3/4 time, with fermatas at the option of the songleader.
 The metrical pattern is 6686 with refrain 5576.
-The rhyme scheme is abcb; the second and fourth lines rhyme, whether in the verse or in the refrain.
+The rhyme scheme is ABCB; the second and fourth lines rhyme, whether in the verse or in the refrain.

 In 1906 the American gospel singer and composer Ira D. Sankey wrote:

 The words and music of this beautiful hymn were first published in a monthly entitled Guide to Holiness, a copy of which was sent to me in England.
 I immediately adopted it, and had it published in Sacred Songs and Solos.
 It proved to be one of the most helpful of the revival hymns, and was often used as an invitation hymn in England and America.

-The Welsh version Gwahoddiad was translated by Calvinistic Methodist minister and musician Ieuan Gwyllt (literally John the Wild, bardic name of John Roberts) (1822–1877).
+The Welsh version Gwahoddiad was translated by Calvinistic Methodist minister and musician Ieuan Gwyllt (literally John of the Wild, bardic name of John Roberts) (1822–1877).
 It has become so well known in Wales that, despite its American origin, many people believe it to be an indigenously Welsh hymn.

 "I Am Coming, Lord" is an invitation song, typically sung at the end of a sermon in evangelistic meetings.
 The tune is usually called WELCOME VOICE in American hymnals and may be labeled CALVARY in British hymnals.
 During World War I Hartsough expressed gratification not only for having heard the song in various languages but also for having learned of its popularity with soldiers in the trenches of Europe.

 Consider now the lyrics, with the Welsh version printed first.

 Welsh words

-The Roberts (Gwyllt) translation has four verses.
-The first verse is a virtual equivalent of Hartsough's original (see infra).
-Roberts essentially skipped Hartsough's second verse and then conflated the remaining three verses into similar but not verbatim thoughts matching Welsh to the metrical pattern of Hartsough's tune.
+The Roberts (Ieuan Gwyllt) translation had six verses originally, but the four verses below are the ones which are sung by now.